Long Island Parental Alienation Attorneys

-Parental alienation is any behavior by a parent, mother or father, either conscious or unconscious that creates distancing in the relationship between that child and the other parent.
-It can involve brainwashing and manipulation of the child by one parent, with the purpose of destroying a loving and warm relationship the child may have shared with the other parent.
+Parental alienation is any behavior by a parent – mother or father, made consciously or subconsciously – that creates distance in the relationship between the child and the other parent.
+It can involve brainwashing and manipulation of the child by one parent, for the purpose of destroying a loving and warm relationship the child may have shared with the other parent.

-It is not uncommon that these cases can extend for a long time.
-Regardless of the degree, researchers believe that any alienation of a child against the child's other parent is harmful to the child and can cause them severe psychological damage which can extend well into adulthood.
+It is not uncommon for these cases to extend over a long period of time.
+Regardless of the degree, researchers believe that any parental alienation is harmful to the child and can cause them severe psychological damage, sometimes extending into adulthood.
 Parental alienation often forces children to choose sides and become allies against the other parent.
 Children caught in the middle of such conflicts can suffer severe losses of love, respect, and peace during their early formative years.
-In some cases, the child is so alienated that the target parent may withdraw, leaving the child altogether with the alienating parent.
+In some cases, the child is so alienated that the target parent may withdraw, leaving the child solely with the alienating parent.

 The target parents often suffer heartbreaking loss of their children through no fault of their own.
-They may also face false accusations from their alienated children that they cannot defend with facts.
+They may also face false accusations from their alienated children; accusations they cannot defend with facts.
 Sometimes there are charges of physical, sexual, or emotional abuse, which must be investigated carefully by the Courts and the Child Protective Services in order to maintain and protect the safety of the child.

 What Is Parental Alienation Syndrome?

-Parental Alienation Syndrome is different from parental alienation, and occurs almost exclusively within the context of divorce.
-In the latter, the brainwashing of the child by one parent is also accompanied by severe opposition by the child towards having contact with the other parent, and may even include a visible hatred toward that parent, though there is little and often no logical reason to explain the child's behavior.
+Parental Alienation Syndrome is different from parental alienation, and it occurs almost exclusively within the context of divorce.
+In the latter, the brainwashing of the child by one parent creates severe opposition from the child when it comes to having contact with the other parent; this may include a visible hatred toward the other parent, though there is little and often no logical reason to explain the child's behavior.

 It is equally important to work closely with your attorney to prepare an appropriate course of action to protect and preserve your relationship with your child.
-It is crucial to maintain contact with your child, and not get discouraged.
+It is crucial to maintain contact with your child and to not get discouraged.